M-Bab/linux-kernel-amdgpu-binaries/README.md

 ## Updates

+- `11.08.17`: Kernel 4.12 based on amd-staging-4.12 (vanilla and Ubuntu) replaces 4.11.
+I will not build amd-staging-drm-next for now, because the underlying kernel is not yet released (4.13).
 - `22.07.17`: Kernel 4.11 reached end-of-life.
 Updates from amd-staging-4.11 will still be merged if available.
 Or I replace 4.11 by a newer staging kernel when it becomes available.
 - `07.06.17`: Added new fancy kernel: .UBUNTU uses the 4.11 kernel in the artful repo and merges the amd-staging stuff.
 Therefore all custom Ubuntu patches (UBUNTU: SAUCE) are included.
 This might be the best kernel for Ubuntu systems.
 The other two kernels remain on the codebase of the vanilla kernel + amd-staging.
 - `17.05.17`: Added amd-staging-4.11 based build.
 I will try to maintain builds of mbab-4.9 (longterm kernel!) and the latest available amd-staging kernel.